 Life insurance companies typically will not automatically send you the results of the medical exam.
 The Fair Credit Reporting Act requires life insurance providers to let you know if they denied your application for insurance or if they placed you in a higher risk life insurance policy.
 If you are not placed in this category and still would like to know the results of your exam, you will have to write to your insurance company to request the results.
 Some insurance companies also have been known to share the results with your doctor.

 In addition, all life insurance companies will share the results of your exam with the Medical Information Bureau (MIB).
-This institution allows all life insurance companies to few the results of your exam.
-You can request a copy of your medical exam results from the MIB in order to get an idea what insurance companies will see and have access to.
+This institution allows all life insurance companies to view the results of your exam.
+You can request a copy of your medical exam results from the MIB in order to get an idea of what insurance companies will see and have access to.

 Keep in mind that state laws dictate what an insurance company can and cannot share.
 With that being said, most states will not restrict you from viewing the results of your exam.